Framework Paralysis to NuxtJS

 Why Use A Framework

+If you are only building a few sections, forego using a framework.
 Continue to challenge this until it ceases to make sense.
 If you then decide after 20,000 lines of vanilla JS to stop and terminate your path of obstinacy, hindsight will be there smiling.